 Global Anabaptist Profile

-The Global Anabaptist Profile, a joint effort of the Institute for the Study of Global Anabaptism and Mennonite World Conference have collaborated to design and implement a survey that will provide a snapshot of global Anabaptism and bring its diverse member groups into conversation on questions of faith and practice.
+The Global Anabaptist Profile, a joint effort of the Institute for the Study of Global Anabaptism and Mennonite World Conference, provides a snapshot of the diversity of MWC member churches and invites them into conversation on questions of faith and practice.

-Structured around the Mennonite World Conference’s “Shared Convictions,” the data gathered by the Global Anabaptist Profile should provide church leaders not only with basic demographic information, but also detailed information on how believers live out their commitment to be followers of Jesus Christ.
+Structured around the Mennonite World Conference’s “Shared Convictions,” the data gathered by the Global Anabaptist Profile survey provides church leaders with basic demographic information in addition to detailed information on how believers live out their commitment to be followers of Jesus Christ in their particular contexts.

 Twenty-five groups were randomly selected to participate in the study, with proportionate representation from the five geographic regions of MWC.
-Church leaders from each group have appointed a Research Associate to conduct the survey—translated into 26 different languages—with a representative sample of congregations.
+Church leaders from each group then appointed a research associate to conduct the survey—translated into 26 different languages—with a representative sample of congregations.
 In their work, research associates faced an array of challenges, from reaching remote congregations to adapting survey implementation methods for illiterate church members.

 Two international consultations marked the initiation and completion of the data-collection portion of the project.
 Research associates first met together on July 29-August 2, 2013, to receive basic training in research methods and to critique and revise the survey.
-Depending on the context, Research Associates will face an array of logistical challenges, everything from reaching remote congregations to translating theological terms into culturally appropriate usage.